Aliases for HM13 Gene

 GeneCards Summary for HM13 Gene

 HM13 (Histocompatibility (Minor) 13) is a Protein Coding gene.
-Diseases associated with HM13 include peanut allergic reaction and primary amebic meningoencephalitis.
-GO annotations related to this gene include protein homodimerization activity and aspartic endopeptidase activity, intramembrane cleaving.
+Diseases associated with HM13 include bagassosis and primary amebic meningoencephalitis.
+GO annotations related to this gene include protein homodimerization activity and peptidase activity.
 An important paralog of this gene is SPPL3.

 UniProtKB/Swiss-Prot for HM13 Gene

 Catalyzes intramembrane proteolysis of some signal peptides after they have been cleaved from a preprotein, resulting in the release of the fragment from the ER membrane into the cytoplasm.
-Required to generate lymphocyte cell surface (HLA-E) epitopes derived from MHC class I signal peptides.
+Required to generate lymphocyte cell surface (HLA-E) epitopes derived from MHC class I signal peptides (PubMed:11714810).
+May be necessary for the removal of the signal peptide that remains attached to the hepatitis C virus core protein after the initial proteolytic processing of the polyprotein (PubMed:12145199).
+Involved in the intramembrane cleavage of the integral membrane protein PSEN1 (PubMed:12077416, PubMed:11714810, PubMed:14741365).
+Cleaves the integral membrane protein XBP1 isoform 1 in a DERL1/RNF139-dependent manner (PubMed:25239945).
 May play a role in graft rejection (By similarity).
-May be necessary for the removal of the signal peptide that remains attached to the hepatitis C virus core protein after the initial proteolytic processing of the polyprotein.
-Involved in the intramembrane cleavage of the integral membrane protein PSEN1 (PubMed:11714810, PubMed:12077416, PubMed:12145199, PubMed:14741365).
-Cleaves the integral membrane protein XBP1 isoform 1 in a DERL1/RNF139-dependent manner (PubMed:25239945).